Moscow Engineering Physics Institute: Academics

 The university offers bachelor, masters (and similar degree 'Specialist'), and post-graduate degrees in physics, mathematics, computer science and other areas.
 MEPhI facilities include a 2.5 MW (thermal) pool-type research reactor and Neutrino Water Detector NEVOD.
 The university has about 35,000 students at branches in Moscow and other towns.
 In Moscow are around 7,500 students (including over 1300 foreigners).
-It normally takes 4 - 5.5 (some sub-departments take six) years for a student to graduate from MEPhI.
+It normally takes 4 – 5.5 (some sub-departments take six) years for a student to graduate from MEPhI.
 The curriculum of the first two years consists exclusively of required courses (core), with emphasis on mathematics, physics, experimental work and English.
-After the two first years of studying students on a competition basis enroll to the sub-departments which specialize in different branches of physics, computer science, information security, mathematics, etc.
+After the two first years of studying students on a competition basis enroll in the sub-departments which specialize in different branches of physics, computer science, information security, mathematics, etc.

-MEPhI in leading international and national university rankings
+Rankings

-In 2022, QS World University rankings rated the university #308 in the world, World University Rankings by Times Higher Education ranked the university #401 in the world, and U.S. News & World Report rated the university #445 in the world.
+In 2022, QS World University rankings rated the university #308 in the world, World University Rankings by Times Higher Education ranked the university #401 in the world, and in 2023 U.S. News & World Report rated the university #483 in the world.